 Short slates are a bit different than full slates, however, because there are fewer players to choose from.
-Since there are fewer players to choose from, there are fewer ways to change your lineup without lowering your median projection.
-Since there are fewer combinations of similarly projected lineups to choose from, the importance of correlation begins to increase.
+That means there are fewer ways to change your lineup without lowering your median projection.
+Because there are fewer combinations of similarly projected lineups to choose from, the importance of correlation begins to increase.
 Even though positive correlation in basketball is weaker than in other sports, it still exists.
-So, when there are fewer players to choose from, you can increase your lineup’s ceiling by increasing its’ positive correlation.
+So, when there are fewer players to choose from, you can increase your lineup’s ceiling by increasing its positive correlation.

 Josh Engleman’s NBA DFS Strategy How To Win On Short Slates

 How to Increase Positive Correlation on Short Slates: Game Stacking

 As mentioned before, it is difficult to gain much of an advantage in DraftKings and FanDuel NBA DFS by looking to pair players based on a stat like assists.
 You can find some individual spots that are more positively correlated than others, like a pass-first point guard who plays with a high frequency catch-and-shoot 3-point shooter, but normally you won’t improve your lineup too much by trying to stack in NBA like you would in NFL.